top of page

 Speak with a Dialectical Behavior Therapy Specialist in Boston

-Neurodiverse Counseling offers Dialectical Behavior Therapy in Boston, Cambridge, Somerville, Brookline, Newton, Arlington, Wellesley, Lexington, and throughout Massachusetts.
-If you have questions about therapy or would like help finding the right therapist, feel free to contact us anytime.
+Neurodiverse Counseling offers Dialectical Behavior Therapy for adults and teens in Boston, Cambridge, Somerville, Brookline, Newton, Arlington, Wellesley, Lexington, and throughout Massachusetts.
+All therapy sessions are offered virtually through a secure telehealth platform.